 When you go in the summer, you will be able to go to the waterfall early in the morning as well as late at night.
-This means scenic views, with the Icelandic midnight sun shining behind the waterfall and giving the entire area an astonishing glow.
+This means scenic views, with the midnight sun in Iceland shining behind the waterfall and giving the entire area an astonishing glow.
 Early in the morning and late at night is when you will be able to avoid larger crowds and get some nice pictures that won’t feature strangers.

 The summertime is also the only time of the year when you could possibly have a quick dip in the stream from the waterfall or at least one of the calmer areas downstream.
 The water is glacier runoff, so expect the waters to be just about as cold as you could imagine water to be.
 This also means that if you go upstream, the water will be clean enough for you to drink straight from the stream!

 Generally, a period when people are not that fond of visiting thundering waterfalls, the Seljalandsfoss winter period is not to be scoffed at.
 The spectacular view of the partly frozen waterfall is something to behold.